So you’re done with the nursery, and you’ve baby-proofed the master’s bedroom and the rest of the house.

 Toilets will give them ample opportunity to try out hazards from drinking toilet water to putting their favorite toys in it.
 And although highly unlikely, they could also fall inside and drown.

-Get a child safety lock for the toilet lid to ensure the bathroom is still a safe place for your kids.
+Try some toilet seat locks for the toilet lid to ensure the bathroom is still a safe place for your kids.

 Just let everyone in the family know how to use it and remind them to lock it after every use.